 New to Grow

-Our first session is about getting to know you -- first, through an inquiry about your current health, lifestyle, and behaviors, then through a brief narration of your experiences from childhood to the present.
+Our first session is about getting to know you.
+My intakes are done primarily through gentle inquiry in our live video session.
+We talk about your current health, lifestyle, and behaviors, then go through a brief narration of your experiences from childhood to the present.

-I specialize in helping adults identify and transform the limiting patterns of thought and behavior that are holding them back.
-These patterns have often been forged by unhealthy family dynamics, non-nurturing or highly stressful environments, as well as verbal abuse or emotional neglect in childhood.
+I specialize in helping adults get to the root of their problems and break through the limiting patterns of thought and behavior that are holding them back.
 My greatest strength comes from a rich and seasoned perspective, informed by the experience of providing social work and counseling services to children, adults and seniors, from a multiplicity of cultures and backgrounds, for 30+ years.

 I work with adults who are ready to do the deep work of a therapy that enables them to drop the baggage from a difficult childhood and live a better life.
 My clients are often high functioning externally but long-suffering internally with confidence and relational problems, symptoms of anxiety, depression or trauma, frequent fight, flight, freeze or fawn responses, mood swings, OCD, ADHD, perfectionist tendencies and other bad habits.